Coming October 2020

 After thirty-five years as an “on-again, off-again, uncoached closet pianist,” poet and writer Robyn Sarah picked up the phone one day and called her old piano teacher, whom she had last seen in her early twenties.
-Music, Late and Soon is the story of Sarah’s return to study piano with the mentor of her youth, as well as a reflection on her previously unexamined musical past: a decade spent at Quebec’s Conservatoire de Musique, studying clarinet, dreaming of a career as an orchestral musician, but already a writer at heart.
-Both introspective and speculative, this two-tiered musical autobiography tracks the author’s long-ago defection from a musical career path and her late return to serious practice and tells the story of a relationship with an extraordinary teacher remembered and renewed.
+Music, Late and Soon is the story of her return to studying piano with the mentor of her youth.
+In tandem, she reflects on a previously unexamined musical past: a decade spent at Quebec’s Conservatoire de Musique, studying clarinet—ostensibly headed for a career as an orchestral musician but already a writer at heart.
+Both introspective and speculative, this two-tiered musical autobiography interweaves past and present as it tracks the author’s long-ago defection from a musical career path and her late re-embrace of serious practice.
+At its core is a portrait of an extraordinary piano teacher and of a relationship remembered and renewed.

 PRAISE FOR ROBYN SARAH

 “A poem by Sarah could fit into the palm of your hand … Wherever We Mean To Be showcases [her] gifts: her visual clarity, no-nonsense voice, compressed language, rhythmic prowess, and metaphoric agility.
 These qualities speak from a long-cultivated focus and bespeak a writer who pays fierce attention to the basic fact of being in the world.” —Anita Lahey, The Walrus